bigb123/jolla-features-remover/README.md

 # jolla-features-remover
-Bash script to remove annoying features like high volume headphones warning indicator and word prediction in keyboard
+Bash script to change features from jolla phone:
+- removes high volume headphones warning indicator
+- removes word prediction in keyboard

-It also sets umask and fmask options for sd card mount (fmask=umask=0002).
-Needed for bind mounting sd directory as owncloud folder with data.
+- sets umask and fmask options for sd card mount (fmask=umask=0002).
+Needed to:
+-- bind mounting sd directory as owncloud folder with data -- whatsapp folder is being mounted the same way
+- removes auto capitalization keyboard feature

 Remember that you have to be root to run this script (so you need to have "developer mode" activated on your phone)!